null

 Understanding the Ideal Age for Introducing Bully Sticks

 Introducing new treats to a puppy requires mindful timing.
-Puppies go through many stages of development each with specific needs and challenges.
-Here's important information on the best age to introduce bully sticks to your furry friend:
+Puppies go through many stages of development, each with specific needs and challenges.
+Most puppies are ready for bully sticks by six months of age, as this is when they typically have all their adult teeth and can safely enjoy these chews.
+Here’s essential information on the best age to introduce bully sticks to your furry friend:

 Dental and Teething Development

 Puppies undergo a teething phase that starts around 3 to 4 months.
-During this time, their baby teeth are falling out, and their adult teeth come in.
-Introducing a hard chew like a bully stick before their adult teeth fully develop may lead to dental issues or discomfort.
-By the time your pup reaches 6 months old, its adult teeth should be more mature, making it safer and easier to handle the tough texture of a bully stick.
+During this time, their baby teeth are falling out, and their adult teeth are coming in.
+Introducing a hard chew, such as a bully stick, before their adult teeth fully develop may lead to dental issues or discomfort.
+By the time your pup reaches six months, most puppies have all their adult teeth and can safely enjoy bully sticks.

 Gastrointestinal Development

 Puppies’ digestive systems are still developing in their first few stages of life.
 Adding a hard, high-protein snack like bully sticks too early might cause digestive upset, such as vomiting or diarrhea.
-Waiting until your puppy is a little older allows their digestive tract to mature and makes it more capable of handling new and diverse foods.
+Waiting until your puppy is a little older allows their digestive tract to mature and makes them better able to handle new and diverse foods.

 Behavioural Readiness